MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-VII-Office-Surface-Mining-Reclamation-Enforcement-Department-Interior/subchapter-T-Programs-Conduct-Surface-Mining-Operations-Within-Each-State/part-948-West-Virginia/section-948.12.md

 (4) At CSR 38-2-6.5.h, we are not approving its deletion because the deletion of CSR 38-2-6.5.h would make CSR 199-1-3.6.g and 3.11 less effective than the Federal blasting requirements.

+(k) We are not approving the following portions of provisions of the proposed program amendment that West Virginia submitted on May 15, 2017:

+(1) We are deferring our decision on the deletion of provisions from W.Va.
+Code 22-3-11(g)(2) regarding the development of a long-range planning process for the selection and prioritization of sites to be reclaimed.
+We defer our decision until we make a determination on West Virginia's related amendment docketed as WV-128-FOR, which relates to the complete and accurate listing of all outstanding reclamation obligations (including water treatment) on active permits in the State.

+(2) [Reserved]

-(k) We are not approving the following provisions of the proposed West Virginia program amendments dated May 2, 2018:
+(l) We are not approving the following provisions of the proposed West Virginia program amendments dated May 2, 2018:

 (1) At W.Va.
 Code 22-3-9, revisions substituting notice by newspaper with notice in a form and manner determined by the Secretary which may be electronic.

 (2) At W.Va.
 Code 22-3-20, revisions substituting notice by newspaper with notice in a form and manner determined by the Secretary which may be electronic.

-(3) At CSR 38-2-2.37, the removal of the definition “completion of reclamation”
+(3) At CSR 38-2-2.37, the removal of the definition “completion of reclamation”.

 (4) At CSR 38-2-12.2.d., the elimination to the existing prohibition on bond release for any site specific bonding (*i.e.,* open-acre bonding) until all coal extraction is completed and the disturbed area is completely backfilled and regraded.

 (5) At CSR 38-2-12.2.e., to restructure and revise existing approved language in this section and move it to CSR 38-2-12.2.a.4.

-(6) At CSR 38-2-12.2.f., to move, unchanged, this existing language to CSR 38-2-12.2.d
+(6) At CSR 38-2-12.2.f., to move, unchanged, this existing language to CSR 38-2-12.2.d.

 (7) At CSR 38-2-12.2.g., to move, unchanged, this existing language to CSR 38-2-12.2.f.